 A Glossary of Geologic Technical Terms related to the Ice Age Floods was prepared by the Ice Age Floods Institute to help people of all backgrounds understand the geologic terms used to explain phenomena related to the Ice Age Floods.

-Bruce Bjornstad - Geologist & Author
+Bruce Bjornstad - Geologist (retired) & Author

-Tom Foster - HUGEfloods
+Tom Foster (deceased) - HUGEfloods

 Washington Geological Survey

-The Washington Geological Survey is a team of more than 40 people committed to providing geologic information to the people of Washington.
-They have created the website Washington 100 that provides viewers with a thorough guide to explore 100 geological places up close and personal.
-This website has graphics, videos, and maps for us to learn about well-known attractions including Mount Rainier and Palouse Falls.
+The Washington 100 section of their website provides viewers with a thorough guide to explore 100 geological places up close and personal.
+This section has graphics, videos, and maps for us to learn about well-known attractions including Mount Rainier and Palouse Falls.
+There are 7 regions to choose from to learn more: Columbia Basin, North Cascades, Okanogan, Olympic Peninsula, Puget Lowland, South Cascades, and Willapa Hills.

 Publications